ZhipengCai/Demo---Deterministic-consensus-maximization-with-biconvex-programming/README.md

 About
 =====

 Consensus maximization is an effective tool for robust fitting in computer vision.
 This repository contains the demo for prevalent consensus maximization methods (see below for the list).
+Please refer to the paper for more details.

 The demo is free for non-commercial academic use.
 Any commercial use is strictly prohibited without the authors' consent.
 Please acknowledge the authors by citing: